Connectedness properties and splittings of groups with isolated flats: Putting together the pieces

 We prove the forward implication using the contrapositive; i.e., if $G$ does not split over a virtually abelian subgroup as in the statement of Theorem~\ref{thm:MainThm}, we must show that $\boundary X$ is locally connected.

 Let $\mathcal{G}$ be the maximal peripheral splitting of $G$ given by Theorem~\ref{thm:Bowditch}.
 By hypothesis, this splitting is locally finite.
 Proposition~\ref{prop:TreeDecomposition} implies that $\boundary X$ is homeomorphic to the limit of the associated tree system.
 The trivial case in which $G$ is virtually abelian of higher rank is obvious since the boundary is a sphere in that case.
 In all other cases the tree system is nondegenerate.
-By Corollary~\ref{cor:ComponentCAT0} each component vertex group is a one-ended $\CAT(0)$ group with isolated flats that does not split over peripheral subgroups.
+By Corollary~\ref{cor:ComponentCAT0} each component vertex group is an atomic $\CAT(0)$ group with isolated flats.
 By Theorem~\ref{thm:UnsplittableLC} each component vertex space is connected and locally connected.
 Each peripheral vertex space is a sphere of dimension at least one, hence is connected.
 Therefore we may apply Theorem~\ref{thm:TreeLimLC} to conclude that $\boundary X$ is locally connected, as desired. \end{proof}